PylonModules/stickymessages/README.md

 > Made by **[proudparrot2](https://github.com/proudparrot2)**
 >
+> ⚠️ This module is in beta and may break.
+Please report all bugs to our support server.

-> If you haven't used Pylon Modules before, or are confused by what's in this README, please read our [guide repository](https://github.com/pylonmodules/guide)
+🛈 If you haven't used Pylon Modules before, or are confused by what's in this README, please read our [guide repository](https://github.com/pylonmodules/guide)

 ## Installation